Allayed/Cloud-Cartography/README.md

 # Cloud-Cartography

-This project was a part of CSCI 585 (Database Management Systems) Coursework.
+-- Built a Spatial Database with names as well as the spatial coordinates of locations of frequently visited places in and around USC.

-The project includes illustration of the K Nearest Neighbors, Convex Hull spatial functions and Spirograph curve for a set of locations around USC Campus employing PostGIS extension of PostgreSQL on Google Cloud Platform.
+-- Illustrated K nearest neighbors, convex hull spatial functions and spirograph curve from those collected locations employing PostGIS extension of PostgreSQL on Google Cloud Platform.

+-- Finally, the visualisation was done on Google Earth by uploading the KML files on Google Cloud.